Family Card

 1917-1918 World War I Soldiers

-1941-1945 World War II Soldiers
+1941-1945 Deceased World War II Soldiers

-1950-1953 Korean War Soldiers
+1950-1953 Deceased Korean War Soldiers

-At left, the Giovanni Battista “John” and Antonia Maria “Mary” (Goettina) Trabucco family c.
-1917 Cañon City, Colorado.
+At left, the Giovanni Battista “John” and Antonia Maria “Mary” (Goettina) Trabucco family, c.
+1917, Cañon City, Colorado.

 L to R: standing are Grandmother Mary (Goettina) Trabucco, Matilda Marie “Tillie” (Trabucco) Johnson, seated are Pete Trabucco, and Grandfather John Trabucco.